Gunpla Build - SD Command Gundam (Final)

 RIP to my Dad

 My dad loved watching the great (and not-so-great) action films of the 80’s and 90’s.
-Even when I was a kid, and was too old to watch them, I always asked him how the Good Guy ended up beating the Bad Guy in the final scene.
+Even when I was a kid, and was too young to watch them, I always asked him how the Good Guy ended up beating the Bad Guy in the final scene.
 The way my dad set the scene left such a vivid picture in my mind.
 All I wanted to do was see the film for myself.

 When I went back to watch those films as an adult, some of those ending scenes ended up being lamer than I imagined, but I still had my dad’s descriptions in my mind.
 They ended up enhancing the gravitas of the moment, and making those scenes more enjoyable than they would have been otherwise.